-(3) A request may be allowed in part and denied in part by the Regional Director as the Commissioner's designee, but in such cases the Regional Director shall so inform the requesting party and shall inform said party of the type of information withheld.
-Information which may be withheld, where appropriate, includes such material as attorney-client communications, other privileged material, portions which would be contrary to the best interests of the child if released, etc. No fair hearing or grievance shall be available concerning such a denial by the Regional Director, but an aggrieved party may exercise any other rights or remedies available at law.
+(3) A request may be allowed in part and denied in part by the Area/CIU Director as the Commissioner's designee.
+In such cases, the Area/CIU Director shall so inform the requesting party of the partial denial and the type of information withheld.
+Information which may be withheld, where appropriate, includes attorney-client communications, other privileged material, and other information if released would be contrary to the best interests of the child.
+No fair hearing or grievance shall be available concerning such a denial by the Area/CIU Director, but an aggrieved party may exercise any other rights or remedies available at law.

-(4) A non-custodial parent (i.e., divorced, adjudicated unfit, etc.) shall have the same right of access to said 51A and 51B reports as does the custodial parent, and is equally subject to the limitations of 110 CMR 12.08(2) and (3).
+(4) A non-custodial parent, such as a non-custodial divorced parent or a parent who has been adjudicated unfit, shall have the same right of access to said 51A and 51B reports as does the custodial parent, and is equally subject to the limitations of 110 CMR 12.08(2) and (3).
 For purposes of 110 CMR 12.08, the request of one parent or guardian (not both parents nor both guardians) shall be sufficient to cause the Department to release to that individual a copy of the 51A report and 51B investigation, subject to the other limitations of 110 CMR 12.08.

-(5) Whenever the Department releases any copy of a 51A report or 51B investigation, the name of (and any other reasonably identifying data concerning) the reporter shall be redacted.
-Other information may be redacted as set forth in 110 CMR 12.08(3) (i.e. attorney-client communications, privileged material, material contrary to the best interests of the child, etc.).
-However, this provision shall not apply to release of a 51A report or 51B investigation to a District Attorney, which shall not be redacted.
+(5) Whenever the Department releases a copy of a 51A or 51B documents , the name of the reporter and any other reasonably identifying data, shall be redacted.
+Other information may be redacted as set forth in 110 CMR 12.08(3).
+However, this provision shall not apply to release of a 51A or 51B documents to a District Attorney, local law enforcement, the Office of the Child Advocate or other state agencies pursuant to M.G.L. c.
+119, § 51B, which shall not be redacted.

-(6) See also 110 CMR 10.14, Regarding release of 51A/51B reports to alleged perpetrators for purposes of fair hearing.
+(6) See also 110 CMR 10.14, Regarding release of 51A and 51B documents to alleged perpetrators for purposes of fair hearing.

+12.08A: Release of Information – Fatalities and Near Fatalities

+If the Department receives a request for information from its records related to a child fatality or near fatality, the Department will release the following information concerning that child:

+The cause or circumstances regarding the child fatality or near fatality.

+The age and gender of the child.

+Information describing any previous reports of child abuse or neglect that are pertinent to the abuse or neglect that lead to the child fatality or near fatality.

+Information describing any previous investigations pertinent to the abuse or neglect that lead to the child fatality or near fatality.

+The result of any such investigations.

+The services provided by the State and actions of the State on behalf of the child that are pertinent to the abuse or neglect that lead to the child fatality or near fatality.

 12.09: Release of Information - Litigation

-(1) In all court proceedings (including but not limited to care and protection actions, termination of parental rights actions, etc.) in which the Department or a provider under contract with the Department is a party, a copy of the entire social services file, including the pertinent 51A reports and 51B investigations, shall be made available, upon written request, to any of the following individuals:
+(1) In all court proceedings including, but not limited to, care and protection actions and termination of parental rights actions, where the Department or a provider under contract with the Department is a party, a copy of the entire family or child case file, including the pertinent 51A and 51B documents, shall be made available, upon written request, to any of the following individuals:

 (a) A court investigator appointed pursuant to M.G.L. c.
 119, § 24